(Translate this site)

 I was a little dizzy by that point, which made pulling out of the spins again harder than originally expected.
 But I managed it.
 Then as my head swayed involuntarily to its own continuing internal spin, I made a few glances around and behind to gauge the aftermath, even as Shadow and I continued on down the road, now in a much more normal fashion.

-One of the cars was lost to sight entirely.
-I couldn't tell what had happened to it.
-Which was puzzling on the largely flat and even terrain surrounding the road.
+One of the cars was lost to sight entirely; I couldn't tell what had happened to it.
+This was puzzling, given the largely flat and even terrain on both sides of the road.
+I mean, there was plenty of foliage in spots; but seemingly not enough to easily hide a car anywhere near to the roadway.

 Another car had apparently flipped on its top and skidded pretty far off road, its wheels still spinning in air.
-The third car seemed to have the wheels on one side stuck in a ditch or trench made invisible by foliage.
+The third car seemed to have the wheels on one side stuck in a ditch or trench, rendered invisible by the foliage.

 I immediately returned to the radio.

 The CB chatter went up again.
-This time including a few voices apparently from the cars I'd just run off the road, expressing disbelief that I could still be tooling on down the road unscathed by the events of past minutes.
-They related to the others how I was a wreck in motion coming at them, etc., etc. Finally some of them started expressing the view that I'd gone off my rocker, and might now be unpredictable.
+This time including a few voices apparently from the cars I'd just run off the road, expressing disbelief that I could be completely unscathed by the events of past minutes.
+They related to the others how I'd been a wreck in motion coming at them, etc., etc. Finally, some of them started expressing the view that I'd gone off my rocker, and might now be unpredictable.

 Ah!
 Just what I was shooting for!

 Of course cooler heads prevailed, unfortunately.
-And I heard indications of road block trap preparations being made, and watchers being posted to help alert them when to sew it up.
+And I heard indications of road block trap preparations being made, and watchers being posted to help alert them as to when to sew it up.

-They obviously expected me to come barreling in at high speed at which time they'd hit me with a barrage of gunfire, while also blocking my way for retreat.
-Then they could just close in for the kill...
+They obviously expected me to come barreling in at high speed, at which time they'd hit me with a barrage of gunfire, while also blocking all possibilities for retreat.
+One way or another I'd be stopped by the vehicles blocking the road, and then they could just close in for the kill...

-Then something odd began happening.
-The posse started noticing that there were members disappearing on the radio that were nowhere near me.
+Right around then, a fresh development raised its head.
+Namely, the posse started noticing that there were members dropping out of radio contact, that were nowhere near me.

 Headhunter!
 Bless his soul!
 I just hoped he survived this!